 Again, it's important not to panic, as there are still plenty of cheap deal.

-Mortgage offers generally last for six months so you can still apply for an agreement in principle and lock in a good rate now, but in the current climate, it may be best to wait it out for a while and see what happens to the market over the next few months.
+Mortgage offers generally last for six months so you can still apply for an and lock in a good rate now, but in the current climate, it may be best to wait it out for a while and see what happens to the market over the next few months.

 In the last couple of weeks, the government has introduced a series of policies to help people with their mortgages if they'll suffer financial loss as a result of the coronavirus outbreak.